Podolsky quantum electrodynamics for strongly coupled Dirac fermions in (2+1)D: INTRODUCTION

 The GQED, proposed by Boris Podolsky in 1942, is a model that introduces a higher-order derivative term into the standard quantum electrodynamics (QED), yielding a characteristic parameter $a$ with units of inverse of mass, called the Podolsky parameter \cite{Podolsky1944}.
 Whenever this parameter vanishes, one recovers Maxwell's theory.
 This GQED preserves both Lorentz and gauge symmetries while describing a massive mode for the gauge field, beyond the standard massless photon \cite{Fonseca2010}.
 Furthermore, GQED provides a finite potential for a point-like particle at short distances, unlike electrons within conventional QED \cite{Podolsky1944}.
 Hence, one expects a better UV behavior of the model in comparison to QED, which may have consequences for renormalizability of the theory.
+Recently, some results have been discussed in literature about the GQED: (i) Gauge-fixing terms and Pauli-Villars regularization in Ref.~\cite{Ji2019}; (ii) canonical and path-integral quantization in Ref.~\cite{Thibes2017}, and (iii) dynamics using the light-front coordinates in Ref.~\cite{Bertin2025}.
 The dimensional reduction of GQED has not been considered until now.
-In Ref.~\cite{Neves2025} a similar model has been considered within classical field theory.
+Our work fills this gap by deriving PGQED and demonstrating its superior UV behavior compared to PQED.
+In Ref.~\cite{Neves2025}, a similar model has been considered and its Higgs mechanism and unitarity at tree level have been discussed.

 In this work, we perform a dimensional reduction in GQED and obtain a reduced model which we call as PGQED, fully defined in (2+1)D. Within the strongly correlated limit, we calculate a dynamically generated mass to an initially massless Dirac electron.
 Similarly to PQED, we consider that the matter current is confined to move only in a spatial plane (for example $j_z=0$), such as electrons in a monolayer of graphene, while the gauge field is free to propagate in (3+1)D. This hybrid situation has been discussed in Ref.~\cite{Marino1993} in the context of QED.
 For PGQED, the static potential among electrons reads $V(r)\propto (1-e^{-r/a})/r$, recovering the Coulomb interaction when $a\rightarrow 0$.
 Note that this kind of interaction allows us to approximate the static electromagnetic interaction by a local four-fermion action, given by $\propto \rho_0^2/a$ at short distances $r\ll a$, where $\rho_0=\bar\psi\gamma_0\psi$ is the charge density of the Dirac field $\psi$.
 For a full description of the interaction, as will become clear later, we shall consider a gauge field theory with a pseudo-differential operator.